maj34/maj34/README.md

 I'm currently studying in a master's degree in the **DSBA Lab** at Korea University, and am expected to graduate in August 2025.

-I am interested in **Vision-Language, Image Anomaly Detection, 3D/Video Object Detection**, etc. related to Computer Vision.
+I am interested in **Vision-Language, Image Anomaly Detection, Self-supervised Learning**, etc. related to Computer Vision.

 <br/>